-Measured soil properties are never error-free.
-Soil measurements can be at best performed under controlled conditions in the laboratory.
-In the latter case, the error of those measurements is small and their impact on prediction is safely ignored.
 With the advent of new technology, soil measurements are often inferred using sensors such as spectrometers.
 The result is the creation of databases of soil properties measured or inferred using several sensors which predicted soil properties with different accuracy levels.
 Recently, Ramirez-Lopez et al. (2019) and Somarathna et al. (2018) have shown that measurement error may have a significant impact in subsequent spatial analysis.
-For example, Ramirez-Lopez et al. (2019) estimated a measurement error of about 50% for top- and subsoil Ca++ inferred using Near-Infrared (NIR) spectroscopy.
+For example, Ramirez-Lopez et al. (2019) estimated a measurement

+5 error of about 50% for top- and subsoil Ca++ inferred using Near-Infrared (NIR) spectroscopy.
 In most cases, measurement error can be quantified and must therefore be accounted for when calibrating a spatial model using uncertain measurements.
 While Padarian et al. (2018) demonstrated the use of CNN at a country extent mapping, we further advanced this concept for mapping soil properties at a landscape scale which consider measurement error of soil measurements.

-The objectives of this study are to (i) develop the framework of Convolutional Neural Network for contextual spatial modelling at a regional scale, (ii) develop a methodology for multi-source data integration by accounting for the soil property measurement error in the CNN model calibration and (iii) demonstrate the usefulness of CNN to map top- and subsoil organic carbon in a potential application scenario.
+The objectives of this study are to (i) develop the framework of Convolutional Neural Networks for contextual spatial modelling, (ii) account for the soil property measurement error in the CNN model calibration and (iii) demonstrate the usefulness of CNN to map top- and subsoil organic carbon in a potential application scenario.

-15 2 Methodology
+2 Methodology

-2.1 Artificial Neural Network
+2.1 Model definition

-We first describe the principle of Artificial Neural Network (ANN), basis of CNN.
-A measured soil property of interest z{s_i} at location $s_i (i = 1, ..., n; s_i \in A)$ in the study area A is modelled by a regression model:
+We first describe the principle of Neural Networks (NN), basis of CNN.
+A measured soil property of interest z{s_i} at location 15 $s_i (i = 1, ..., n; s_i \in A)$ in the study area A is modelled by an Artificial Neural Network (ANN) model:

-$$z{s_i} = f(\mathbf{X}{s_i}; \boldsymbol{\theta}) + \varepsilon{s_i}, \tag{1}$$ where X is either a $c \times (w \times h)$ 2-D matrix or a 3-D input matrix of size $c \times w \times h$ which contains c environmental covariates of size $w \times h$ centred at spatial location s_i .
-The vector θ are model parameters used by the neural network regression model f to map non-linearly $\mathbf{X} \to z$ and leave room for a zero mean random error ε .
-Note that unlike geostatistics, measurements of the soil property are assumed spatially independent and identically distributed.
+$$z{s_i} = f(\mathbf{X}{s_i}; \boldsymbol{ heta}) + arepsilon{s_i},$$ where X is either a $c \times (w \times h)$ 2-D matrix or a 3-D input matrix of size $c \times w \times h$ which contains c environmental covariates of size $w \times h$ centred at spatial location s_i .
+The vector $\boldsymbol{\theta}$ are model parameters used by the neural network regression model f to map non-linearly $\mathbf{X} \to z$ and leave room for a zero mean random error ε .
+Note that unlike classical geostatistics, measurements of the soil property are assumed independent and identically distributed.

 An ANN model is formed of several layers, or "computation steps".
-The input layer provides the raw information to the network (see h^0 in Fig. 1b), which is connected to at least one hidden layer (h^k in Fig. 1b), which in turn is connected to an output layer (h^L in Fig. 1b), which outputs the predictions of interest z{s_i} .
-Each layer contains units, called nodes for the input layer (as no computation occurs at their level) and neurons for the hidden and output layers (Fig. 1a).
-The behaviour of the neurons depends on the activity of the previous layer neurons and the connection weights between the previous and next layer neurons (LeCun et al., 2015).
-The parameters of the models defined by Eq.
+The input layer provides the raw information to the network, which is connected to at least one hidden layer, which in turn is connected to an output layer, which outputs the predictions of interest z{s_i} .
+Each layer contains units, called neurons.
+The behaviour of the neurons depends on the activity of the previous layer neurons and the weights between the previous and new layer neurons (LeCun et al., 2015).
+The parameters where ⟨·,·⟩ is the dot product and x is a vector of inputs from previous layer neurons output.
+A graphical representation is provided in Fig. 1a.
+In this study we use the ReLU activation function φ(x) = max(0,x) while the output layer for regression 30 uses the linear activation function φ'(x) = x.

+25 of the models defined by Eq.
 1 are thus the connection weights to the neuron j, $\mathbf{w}j = (w{j,1}, \dots, w{j,l})$ and a bias component per neuron b_j .
-They are associated to an activation function φ which gives output z_i by:
+They are associated to an activation function φ which gives output z_j by: